Computer 1997 |

 Many designers expect processor performance to keep improving at the current rate indefinitely as feature sizes shrink.
 However, as wire delays become a larger percentage of overall signal delay and as clock speeds grow faster than transistor speed, I believe performance increases will ultimately fall off.
 These delays are inevitable simply because wires are not keeping pace with the scaling of other features.
 In fact, for CMOS processes below 0.25 micron, the physical limits of wire scaling 1 may begin to change high-speed processor design.
 That is, an unacceptably small percentage of the die will be reachable during a single clock cycle.

-To support my prediction, I have mapped trends in a metric that relates time and distance and projections in clock speed across eight processor generations, from 0.6 to 0.06 um.
-During this span (probably 0.1 um) we'll see a billion transistor processor.
-To illustrate how physical scalability could affect the design of processors on this scale, I also compared signal drive distance and clock speed for the span endpoints, 0.6 and 0.06 um.
+To support my prediction, I have mapped trends in a metric that relates time and distance and projections in clock speed across eight processor generations, from 0.6 to 0.06 m.
+During this span (probably 0.1 m) we'll see a billion transistor processor.
+To illustrate how physical scalability could affect the design of processors on this scale, I also compared signal drive distance and clock speed for the span endpoints, 0.6 and 0.06 m.
+WIRE DELAY TRENDS

 To see why wire delays are increasing, you have to understand the relationship between a time scale and the corresponding signaling distance.
 This may sound strange to some engineers who have traditionally viewed connections as ideal, but the community of computational scientists and physicists researching how physical principles apply to computation has firmly established that relationships exist between distance and time metrics.
 2